How to identify a skills gap in your team – and fill it effectively

 Identify your employees’ skills

-These tools will help you get a better idea of what skills your workforce currently possess:
+These tools will help you get a better idea of what skills your workforce currently possesses:

 Collect data, analyse and compare